-Connie & Kevin Chou Hall will be devoted entirely to student learning and interaction—there are no administrative offices in the building.
-Located on the northern edge of the Haas campus, it will create a quad around the Robert G. O'Donnell Courtyard.
-Its bold, modern design will complement the three existing Berkeley-Haas buildings while providing cutting-edge facilities to accommodate future advancements in management education–a place where classroom and digital learning will work together to foster community and provide a world-class education.
+Connie & Kevin Chou Hall is devoted entirely to student learning and interaction—there are no administrative offices in the building.
+Located on the northern edge of the Haas campus, it creates a quad around the Robert G. O'Donnell Courtyard.
+Its bold, modern design complements the three existing Berkeley-Haas buildings while providing cutting-edge facilities to accommodate future advancements in management education–a place where classroom and digital learning work together to foster community and provide a world-class education.

-Connie & Kevin Chou Hall will provide learning and collaboration spaces for the 21st century.
-With flexible classrooms and study areas and technology to support digital education, its design will nurture evolving learning modes and environments–both on campus and online.
+Connie & Kevin Chou Hall provides learning and collaboration spaces for the 21st century.
+With flexible classrooms and study areas and technology to support digital education, its design nurtures evolving learning modes and environments–both on campus and online.
 Enrollment at Berkeley-Haas has nearly doubled over the past 20 years to 2,200+ undergraduate and graduate business students in six degree programs.
 Connie & Kevin Chou Hall increases the Haas School's space by a third, allowing for future expansion.

 Like the existing Haas buildings, Connie & Kevin Chou Hall is completely community funded.
 These founding donors led the way.

 Dr. Connie Chen and Kevin Chou, BS 02

 Connie Chen is a physician and co-founder of the digital health startup Vida Health.
 Kevin Chou is the co-founder of mobile game company Kabam.
 Berkeley Haas has named the building after the couple in recognition of their donation, the largest personal gift by an alumnus under age 40 in UC Berkeley history.

 Carol and Ned Spieker, BS 66